 Will my retirement affect my unemployment or Social Security?

-A) If you are looking for work until April you can apply for unemployment.
+Again if you are looking for work until April you can apply for unemployment.
 However, keep in mind that once you have retired you will not be considered as a person “ready and willing to immediately accept work”

 Requirements for Unemployment Benefits: